-- Follow the U.S. Embassy in Estonia by visiting the Embassy’s website.
+- Follow the U.S. Embassy in Estonia on Twitter and visiting the Embassy’s website.

 CRIME: Estonia is a relatively safe country, although sporadic crime in Tallinn’s Old Town is an ongoing concern, particularly during the summer tourist season.
 You should exercise the same precautions with regard to your personal safety and belongings that you would take in major U.S. cities.
 The most common crime encountered by foreign tourists in Estonia is pick-pocketing.
 Tourists are often targeted by individuals and small groups of thieves working together.
 In public places such as Tallinn’s Old Town, in particular the Town Hall Square (“Raekoja Plats”), the airport, train stations, bus stations, and the Central Market, you should exercise special care in safeguarding valuables against pick-pockets.
 Guard your valuables, especially purses and bags, while visiting busy cafés and restaurants.
 Do not leave valuables unattended in vehicles, and make sure car doors are locked at all times.

-Even if you decide not to report a crime while in Estonia, but believe that some action should be taken, you can still file a police report after returning home to the United States by sending a letter or e-mail to the Estonian police.
+If you decide not to report a crime while in Estonia, but believe that some action should be taken, you can file a police report after returning to the United States by sending a letter or e-mail to the Estonian police.
 Please contact the Embassy so we can facilitate your communication with the police.

 The local equivalent to the “911” emergency line for ambulance or fire in Estonia is 112.
 The emergency line for the police is 110.
 The non-emergency local number for the Estonian police is (372) 612-3000.
 Although many operators speak English, at times those answering this line may have minimal English speaking skills.